andria-dev/pwsh-ICMPTunnel/README.md

 ## Setup

-Make sure that you disable the automatic ping response on the Linux server.
+Make sure that you disable the automatic ping response on the Linux server by setting the `icmp_echo_ignore_all` setting to 1.
+You can re-enable the automatic ping responses later by setting it to 0 or restarting your computer.

 ```bash
 # Bash